Dorothy Whitelock

 Dorothy Whitelock, CBE, FSA, FRHistS, FBA (11 November 1901 – 14 August 1982) was an English historian.
 From 1957 to 1969, she was the Elrington and Bosworth Professor of Anglo-Saxon at the University of Cambridge.
 Her best-known work is English Historical Documents, vol. I: c.
 500-1042, which she edited.
 It is a compilation of translated sources, with introductions.

-Her other works include The Beginnings of English Society (1952), After Bede (1960), The Audience of Beowulf (1951), and Genuine Asser (1967), in which she argued against V.H.
-Galbraith's assertion that Asser's Life of King Alfred was a forgery by Leofric.
+Her other works include The Beginnings of English Society (1952), After Bede (1960), The Anglo-Saxon Chronicle – A Revised Translation (1961), The Audience of Beowulf (1951), and Genuine Asser (1967), in which she argued against V. H. Galbraith's assertion that Asser's Life of King Alfred was a forgery by Leofric.

 Early life

 Whitelock was born in Leeds to Edward Whitelock and his second wife Emmeline Dawson.
 Edward died in 1903 but despite financial struggles, Dorothy Whitelock was able to attend the Leeds Girls' High School.
-Whitelock was a promising student at school and it came as no surprise when in 1921 she went up to Newnham College, Cambridge at the age of 20, where she was only one of four students in her year to study for Section B of the English Tripos under Hector Munro Chadwick.
+Whitelock was a promising student at school and it came as no surprise when in 1921 she went up to Newnham College, Cambridge at the age of 19, where she was one of only four students in her year to study for Section B of the English Tripos under Hector Munro Chadwick.
 She gained a First in Part I and a Second in Part II.